tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ## 5.5 Error Handling

-If any error occurs in a subtheme or a subtheme is invalid, applications MUST stop loading the current subtheme.
-Applications MUST continue loading other subthemes.
+If any error occurs in a subtheme or a subtheme is invalid, applications MUST stop loading the current subtheme but MUST continue loading other subthemes.

 If any error occurs in a base theme, applications MUST stop loading the entire theme package and raise an error.